toddbranch/ECE382/labs/lab5/index.md

 ## GitHub

 Don't forget to include your hardware schematic!
+Software flowcharts are also very useful.

 ## Grading